GlisseManTV/OWUI_File_Gen_Export/README.md

 # OWUI_File_Gen_Export – Export Files Directly from Open WebUI

-A lightweight, MCPO-integrated tool that lets you **generate and export real files** (PDF, Excel, ZIP, etc.) directly from Open WebUI — just like ChatGPT or Claude.
+A lightweight, MCPO-integrated tool that lets you **generate and export real files** (PDF, Excel, PowerPoint, ZIP, etc.) directly from Open WebUI — just like ChatGPT or Claude.

 ✅ Supports both **Python** and **Docker**
 ✅ Fully configurable